pwyde/home-ops/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1fa84/512.gif" alt="🪄" width="16" height="16"> GitOps Workflow

-[Flux](https://fluxcd.io/) continuously monitors the repository and applies changes to the cluster based on the desired state defined in the [kubernetes](./kubernetes) directory.
+[Flux](https://fluxcd.io/) continuously monitors the repository and ensures the cluster state aligns with the desired configuration defined in the [kubernetes](./kubernetes) directory.

 ### Flux Deployment Strategy

-Flux searches the `kubernetes/apps` directory recursively and applies the highest-level `kustomization.yaml` files per directory.
-These kustomizations typically define namespaces and Flux-managed application configurations (`ks.yaml`).
+Flux operates by recursively scanning the `kubernetes/apps` directory to identify the highest-level `kustomization.yaml` files within each application directory.
+These kustomizations generally define namespaces and Flux-managed resources (`ks.yaml`).
+Under these kustomizations, applications are deployed via `HelmRelease` resources or other Kubernetes manifests.

-[Renovate](https://github.com/renovatebot/renovate) continuously scans the repository for dependency updates, automatically creating pull requests when new versions are available.
-Once merged, Flux applies the updates to the cluster.
+[Renovate](https://github.com/renovatebot/renovate) automates dependency management across the entire repository.
+It continuously scans for updates and creates pull requests when new versions of dependencies are available.
+Once merged, Flux applies the changes to the cluster, ensuring an up-to-date and secure environment.

 ### Repository Structure